mozilla/pontoon/frontend/README.md

 ## Dependencies

 We manage our JavaScript dependencies with `yarn`.
-Dependencies and their version are listed in the `package.json` file, under `dependencies` for production and `devDependencies` for development.
+Dependencies and their versions are listed in the `package.json` file, under `dependencies` for production and `devDependencies` for development.

 To add a new dependency, run the following commands: